mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 **Note:** The syntax for specifying service account details has changed from the previous version.
 The `principal` and `secret_name` parameters have changed to `service_account` and `service_account_secret`.
 If you are upgrading your service from package version `1.1.16-0.10.1.0-beta`, you will need to specify service account details in a JSON options file.

+### Upgrade to Kafka `2.0.0-0.11.0.0`

-If you are **upgrading your existing service** in strict mode, from `1.1.16-0.10.1.0-beta` to the this new version `2.0.0-0.11.0.0`, set `service_account` and `service_account_secret` in your options.
+If you are upgrading your existing service running in strict mode, from `1.1.16-0.10.1.0-beta` to version `2.0.0-0.11.0.0`, set `service_account` and `service_account_secret` in your options.
 Add service_account and service_account_secret options only in Step 1 in [Upgrade Instructions](#upgrade-kafka-from-0.10.2.x-to-0.11.0.0
 ).
 Step 2 and Step 3 will be same.
-Modify Step 1 as follows if you are upgrading in `strict mode`.
+Modify Step 1 as follows if you are upgrading in strict mode.

     $ cat option.json